youzan/zent/packages/zent/src/design/README_en-US.md

 H5 page editor, build your H5 pages in a WYSIWYG way.

-⚠️ Warning：The `Design` component exported by Zent uses `react-dnd-html5-backend`'s `HTML5Backend`.
-Each React component tree can have only one instance of `HTML5Backend`.
-Please use `zent/lib/design/Design` to replace the default export from Zent if you are using `HTML5Backend` somewhere else.
-There two components are almost the same, except the one in `zent/lib/design/Design` does not depend on `HTML5Backend`.

 ### API

 | Property | Description | Type | Default | Required |